Friday, July 9, 2010

 • Decide on the degree of honesty you want your store to project.
 Does this sound to you like a strange suggestion, retailer?
 Well, the fact is that some customers prefer to deal with salespeople who are what I call Rascals.
 The Rascal exploits other people.
 Especially in individualistic cultures like the U.S., consumers are fascinated with famous rascals.
 When the retail personality you aim for includes “exciting” and your target markets include people from individualistic cultures, you might decide to have your salespeople project an image of testing the limits and squeezing around authority.
 Petty cheating is tolerated.

 • Because of these sources of confusion, also communicate your expectations via consequences.
-Have consistent consequences for any dishonesty that is not acceptable.
+Have consistent consequences for any unacceptable dishonesty.
 Minimize the surprises.
 Provide your staff opportunities to discover what is okay and what’s not.

 For your profitability: Sell Well: What Really Moves Your Shoppers